peterzxli/ubuntu_t2mac/README.md

 ```
 10. Connect to WIFI and enjoy!

+Note: Wifi sometimes drop connections when transferring large files.
+If wifi's connection kept dropping, reboot into MacOS then reboot back into Ubuntu to resolve this problem.

 ## For more information, visit:
 - Ubuntu Installation Vlog: <https://vinodhsblog.co.za/ubuntu-20-04-lts-on-a-macbook-pro/>
 - Ubuntu MacOS Github: <https://github.com/marcosfad/mbp-ubuntu>